-Comment Respondent Comments Officer Response Amendments Reference Type / Name - proposed / made MGDM92 Resident New York Village is a village where residents often face huge problems, related to drugs and alcohol abuse.
+Comment Respondent Comments Officer Response Amendments Reference Type / Name proposed / made MGDM92 Resident New York Village is a village where residents often face huge problems, related to drugs and alcohol abuse.
 Comments noted.
-MGDM93 Resident As proposed, this development will eventually consist of 3,300 houses, a primary school with maybe a few shops and some form of medical centre with doubt about the proposed Metro Station.
-As the current plans show the shops being near to the Metro Line, without a Station, I cannot see many retailers being happy to take on a business there.
-I can foresee this becoming a problem development.
-The plans show the houses being placed at each corner of the site supposedly with access to the wider community.
-As I see it only nearby supermarkets and pubs will benefit.
-There is no way the residents on this development can possibly know what is happening round about them.
-Homes are for living in not just somewhere to come back to - to go to bed and get up next morning and go to work.
-From what I saw of the current arrangements these houses are always going to be changing hands as there is no life there.
-By its very size there will be young families there.
-There is provision for play parks but mothers and very young children need something like Mothers and Toddlers groups where small children can learn to socialise with one another and their mothers have someone and somewhere where they can meet and talk to other people.
-There is no community centre will provide a place where the residents can organise their own social events such as quiz nights and be somewhere they can hire for family parties etc. We do not yet live in a completely secular society and I am sure the ecumenical clergy from the surrounding churches would welcome the opportunity to have somewhere where they can meet with the residents and a community centre would allow for this.
-I have not changed my mind about the proposal being a complete overdevelopment.
-The site.
-It is just not feasible to think we need x number of houses and then put them all in one place without as a uifestyle for future residents to enjoy. centre, primary school and potential metro station.
+MGDM93 Resident organisations around the development can display flyers showing the many and varied activities taking place.
+Also a community centre will provide a place where the residents can organise their own social events such as quiz nights and be somewhere they can hire for family parties etc. We do not yet live in a completely secular society and I am sure the ecumenical clergy from the surrounding churches would welcome the opportunity to have somewhere where they can meet with the residents and a community centre would allow for this.
+I have not changed my mind about this proposal being a complete overdevelopment of the site.
+It is just not feasible to think we need x number of houses and then put them all in one place without thinking about the infrastructure to support such a large development.
+Doctors, Dentists, Teachers where are they all going to come from As noted the site is proposed to include a local centre, primary school and potential metro station.
 The site also includes a large area of open space, cycle paths and pedestrian links that will provide opportunities for recreation and leisure as well as sustainable travel.
 A new equipped play area is required to the south east of the site with a smaller play area also required to the north of the site.
-None MGDM99 Resident I understand the need for these facilities for 3000 new homes but you won't need to spend the money building them if you don't build the houses.
+None there are already shortages in the surrounding area, as well as a lifestyle for future residents to enjoy.
+MGDM99 Resident I understand the need for these facilities for 3000 new homes but you won't need to spend the money building them if you don't build the houses.
 Also by building these more cars will be coming into the area to use the new facilities, more visitors to residents so Comments noted.

-Comment Respondent Comments Officer Response Amendments Reference Type / Name proposed / made 3000 houses could bring a lot more than 1700 cars into the area as your representative states is a factual figure!
+Comment Reference Respondent Type / Name Comments Officer Response Amendments proposed / made 3000 houses could bring a lot more than 1700 cars into the area as your representative states is a factual figure!
 MGDM105 Resident Schools - do we have adequate senior places in existing schools?
 At present we operate a 3 tier system.
 Will additional schools cope with a change to infant/junior- high school if needed.
 Health - this must be provided with GP services.
 It also seems ironic that NTGH is being downgraded only to add so many more local inhabitants.
 A secondary school will be constructed on the Killingworth Moor site.
 The development would require a contribution equivalent to 438 m2 of additional floor space due to the increase in patients.
 However, there is unlikely to be a requirement for a new GP surgery on the site but rather for a contribution to enhance existing facilities elsewhere.
 MGDM106 Resident Schooling and health care provision seems way short of what would be required - especially given the demographic of the likely home buyers.
 Health care provision has been assessed nu the Clinical Commissioning Group.
 All education needs have been reviewed by the School Organisation and Investment Team within the Council.
 MGDM107 Resident New high school and middle school provision should be planned ,community centres and religious centres should be planned in.
 Facilities that are appropriate for a diversity of faiths either separate buildings or multipurpose buildings should be planned in n .Some faiths would require separate buildings .
 A community centre building which would allow A secondary school will be constructed on the Killingworth Moor site.